 We at Razzball realize that exporting our views across the country has damaging consequences on the blogosphere.
-To help make amends, we are reaching out to leading team blogs and featuring their locally blogged answers to pressing 2013 fantasy baseball questions regarding their team.Please, blog, may I have some more?
+To help make amends, we are reaching out to leading team blogs and featuring their locally blogged answers to pressing 2014 fantasy baseball questions regarding their team.
+We feel this approach will be fresher, more sustainable, and require less energy consumption (for us anyway).
+The 2014 Angels Fantasy Baseball Preview comes courtesy of Garrett Wilson from Monkey With A Halo.Please, blog, may I have some more?

 This top 20 1st basemen for 2014 fantasy baseball goes to about forty-six.
 Last year, I said the first base position is going through a transition.
 Pujols isn’t what he used to be; Howard, Te(i)x and Konerko are washed up; guys like Chris Davis, Hosmer and Trumbo were on the way up.
 Right, right and yup.
 The position is still deep in that transition.
 We’ll come out of the other side this year with a good idea of where we stand.
 If Pujols continues to fall, if the washed up ones are completely done and if the up-and-comers are still on the move.
 Hey, that sounds like a commencement speech from a school for porn.
 Okay, let’s get into it because I can’t count to twenty and this list goes on forever.
 As always, for each player there’s my projections and where I see tiers starting and ending.
 There’s the position eligibility chart for 2014 fantasy baseball, and all the 2014 fantasy baseball rankings are under that linkie-ma-whosie.
 Anyway, here’s the top 20 1st basemen for 2014 fantasy baseball:Please, blog, may I have some more?